paul-durham/hybrid-localization-wsn/README.md

 pong.m
 Main program for augmented PI simulations.

-To run one of the above, first double click on test5-100.mat to initializae node coordinates.
+To run one of the above, first double click on test5-100.mat to initialize node coordinates.

 ### Utilities: